actions-marketplace-validations/DanielBunting_ReactorObfuscation/README.md

 # ReactorObfuscation GitHub Action

+This is a workflow to integrate [Eziriz .NET Reactor](https://www.eziriz.com/dotnet_reactor.htm) obfuscator into your build actions.

-The ReactorObfuscation GitHub Action allows you to automate the obfuscation of .NET assemblies using dotNET Reactor directly within your GitHub Actions workflows.
+This GitHub Action allows you to automate the obfuscation of .NET assemblies using .NET Reactor directly within your GitHub Actions workflows.
 This action supports running on Windows, Linux, and macOS, making it versatile for cross-platform .NET development environments.

 ## Features

-- Cross-Platform Support: Run obfuscation on Windows, Linux, and macOS.
+- **Cross-Platform Support:** Run obfuscation on Windows, Linux, and macOS.
-- Flexible Inputs: Specify custom paths to project files, input assemblies, and output locations.
+- **Flexible Inputs:** Specify custom paths to project files, input assemblies, output locations, and license files.
-- Easy Integration: Seamlessly integrates with existing .NET projects and GitHub Actions workflows.
+- **Easy Integration:** Seamlessly integrates with existing .NET projects and GitHub Actions workflows.

 ## Current Version

 The action uses dotNET Reactor version 6.9.8.0.
-Ensure that your project is compatible with this version of dotNET Reactor.
+Ensure that your project is compatible with this version of .NET Reactor.

 ## Inputs

 This action requires the following inputs:

-- project_file: The path to the dotNET Reactor project file.
+- `project_file`: The path to the .NET Reactor project file.
 This file contains the configuration for the obfuscation process.
-- input_path: The path to the .NET assembly (.dll or .exe) that you want to obfuscate.
+- `input_path`: The path to the .NET assembly (.dll or .exe) that you want to obfuscate.
-- output_path: The destination path where the obfuscated assembly will be saved.
+- `output_path`: The destination path where the obfuscated assembly will be saved.
+- `license_file`: The path to the license file necessary for running .NET Reactor.

 ## Usage

 Here's how to use the ReactorObfuscation action in your workflow:

 ```yaml